 Prerequisites: BUSI 2222 and MATH 2209 (MATH 2209 may be taken concurrently)

 Fundamentals of business finance.
-Topics include long-term investment decisions, cost of capital, evaluation of capital structures, internal financing and share issues, dividend policy, lease financing, put and call options as well as other appropriate topics.
+Topics include risk and return, cost of capital, corporate financing, financial leverage and capital structures, dividend policy, leasing, mergers and acquisitions and the basics of financial risk management as well as other appropriate topics.